Hayes Circular walk

 - In 60m with a view of the second Keston pond ahead and a somewhat solitary pine on the left side of the path in front of you, turn left and cross Fishpond Road.
 10m onwards ignore a path off to the right.

 - In 200m at a T junction turn left.
-Keep on this path and join a road in 250m.
+Continue on this path ignoring all ways off and join a road in 250m.